umbopepato/visua-website/_guide/writing-plugins.md

 The easiest way of getting started writing plugins is by using visua cli to generate an empty plugin.

-The `plugin` command starts an interactive shell that will guide you through the creation of you plugin.
+Visua's CLI `plugin` command starts an interactive shell that will guide you through the creation of you plugin.

 Once finished it should have created a folder called `visua-` followed by the slug you have chosen for your plugin with the following structure: